ethstorage/ethfs-git/design.md

 It then translates these operations into backend actions:
  - calling smart contracts to update refs and upload packfiles in blobs, and
  - reading/writing packfiles to EthStorage.

-Importantly, core Git remains unchanged — only a new remote scheme is introduced.
-This ensures complete compatibility with existing Git tools and workflows.

 ## 3. Architecture Overview